neurogamedev/MuseUnity-Windows-NeurogameTemplate/README.md

 #   Demo Template for Windows platforms using the Muse headset.
-Build in Unity.
+Built in Unity.

 This Neurogame Template Demo is made in Unity 6 Preview, built upon Interaxon's Muse SDK.
 Check examples of how your Neurosity device can easily be used in-game.
 Turn your Bluetooth on and hit play. **You don't need to connect your Muse 2 to your PC's Bluetooth devices beforehand.**